Loki-Astari/ThorsMongo/Documentation/Filter.md

     }
 ````

-To represent this using ThorsSerializer you would need to declare two classes.
+To represent this using ThorSerializer you would need to declare two classes.

 ```C++
     struct EqualToJohn